How to protect my webcam from being hacked

 - Protecting children from harmful material and people on the Internet.

-- How do I know if my computer has been hacked?
+- How do I know if my computer was hacked?

 - How can I be anonymous on the Internet?